reconbug/dotfiles-3/README.md

 ## This Repo's Structure
 *   /scripts: useful scripts used in the setup process
 *   /tilde: files that symlinked to user Home ~/
+*   /windows: files specific to the windows installation instructions.
+Used in /mnt/c/Users/<username>/ folder on Bash on Windows.
 *   /zsh: the zsh $custom folder.
 Holds aliases etc for zsh

 ## Bash on Unix Setup